abhi15sep/trainman/README.md

   assetOutputPath: 'assets',
   versionedAssets: true,
   concatenateTemplates: false,
-  angularModule: null, // (required when using concatenateTemplates)
+  angularModule: undefined, // (required when using concatenateTemplates)
   templateAssetOutputPath: assetOutputPath, // assetOutputPath to use in concatenated templates
   devHost: 'localhost',
   devPort: 8082,